-A scoping grant funds an assessment report incorporating expert advice on a range of areas relating to collections management and the development of your collection.
+A scoping grant funds an assessment report, incorporating expert advice on a range of areas relating to collections management and the development of your collection.
 The scoping grant funding scheme is a rolling programme with decisions being made on a quarterly basis.

-Diversity and inclusion: Archive services of all types and size, and from all regions of the UK, are more accessible to people for research and enjoyment.
+Outcome: Archive services of all types and size, and from all regions of the UK, are more accessible to people for research and enjoyment.
 Archives Revealed has a reputation for equitable decision-making and enables a wide variety of projects from across the UK to be supported with funding.

-Impact and value: Archives can advocate for their service and collections to ensure continued support from within their own organisations and beyond – and secure matched resources for the catalogued collections.
+Outcome: Archives can advocate for their service and collections to ensure continued support from within their own organisations and beyond – and secure matched resources for the catalogued collections.
 Heritage and archive funders are engaged in the Archives Revealed programme, understand its value, and contribute to funding to ensure its continued success.
 The archive sector can draw on a body of evidence to advocate for their service and adjust their engagement work accordingly.